See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Method

-Given an anomaly event at timestep $t$ reveals that relevant DS already exist with several candidate skill parts (e.g., wrap from one side or the other, Fig.~\ref{fig:introfigure}).
-The user selects the target skill part from the candidates, where the system cannot, due to unseen changes in the scene.
-User reinforces the choice of the target skill part from the seen options.
-Manual target skill part selection is detailed in Sec~\ref{sec:intentdisambiguatingviapoints}. }

-\subsection{Input–Modality Layer (Modality–Agnostic API)}
+\subsubsection{Input–Modality Layer (Modality–Agnostic API)}

 The input–modality layer provides the interface through which the human guides the robot during programming and execution.
 Input channels (\textit{hand gestures}, \textit{joystick/keyboard}, \textit{kinesthetic teaching}) are unified into a common set of abstract commands, allowing teaching and decision-making components to operate independently of the interaction modality.
 We distinguish two primary roles of human input, each mapped to abstract commands as summarized in Table~\ref{tab:modalitymapping}: \begin{enumerate} \item \textit{Demonstration.} The user provides an initial or corrective demonstration, defining how the robot should perform a skill in a given context.
-This may be the initial trajectory of a new task or a recovery behavior appended at a decision state. \item \textit{Execution controls.} During skill replay, the user may influence execution by issuing commands such as pause (to inspect for an anomaly) or continue (when the system raises 'Anomaly', and it is a false alarm). \hidden{\item \textit{Manual skill part selection.} The user selects the target skill part from finite choices.
+This may be the initial trajectory of a new task or a recovery behavior appended at a DS. \item \textit{Execution controls.} During skill replay, the user may influence execution by issuing commands such as pause (to inspect for an anomaly) or continue (when the system raises 'Anomaly', and it is a false alarm). \hidden{\item \textit{Manual skill part selection.} The user selects the target skill part from finite choices.
 We consider that each skill part is represented with a user‑intelligible via‑point, Sec.~\ref{sec:intentdisambiguatingviapoints}.
-User's selects a target via-point either by pointing with deictic gesture, correct the robot with kinesthetic nudge or uses by moving with a joystick D-pad. } \end{enumerate}
+The user selects a target via-point either by pointing with a deictic gesture, correcting the robot with kinesthetic nudge or by moving with a joystick D-pad. } \end{enumerate}